 For complicated apps that talk to many services, consider putting URLs into a plist instead.
-See Switching from Staging URL to Production URL for a plist example.
+See How I Switch between Staging and Production URLs for a plist example.

 When you have code that’s shared across multiple projects (or multiple platforms), it’s tempting to sneak in project-specific extensions into a shared source file.
 It may seem expedient, but it pollutes the source and conceals opportunities for unifying the code.

 We work in an object-oriented language, so let’s use OO patterns, shall we?
 The basic strategy is to rework the methods containing project-specific code into Template Methods, with project-specific operations provided by project-specific subclasses.

 - Create a subclass for each project variant.

 - In each project, add the subclass for that project.

 - Create a factory method that uses #if to create the right subclass.
 (We’re introducing one use of the preprocessor so that we can eliminate the others.)

 - Find each place that instantiates the original class.
 Have it call the factory method instead.

 - Perform Extract Method to determine the required signature.